529 West 20th Street

 Phone +1 (212) 206 8080

-Since 1932 the American Contemporary Art Gallery (ACA Gallery) has been at the vanguard of American Art.
-As one of the oldest galleries in New York, its pioneering interest in progressive art was established early on in exhibitions often introducing the work of artists Giorgio Cavallon, Aaron Douglas, Philip Evergood, Rockwell Kent, Alice Neel, Barnett Newman, Irene Rice Pereira, David Smith, Theodoros Stamos and Charles White among many others.
+As one of the oldest art galleries in New York, the pioneering interest in progressive and political art was established early on in exhibitions that often introduced the work of now renowned artists including: Giorgio Cavallon, Aaron Douglas, Philip Evergood, William Gropper, Rockwell Kent, Alice Neel, Barnett Newman, Irene Rice Pereira, Faith Ringgold, David Smith, Theodoros Stamos and Charles White among many others.